kristalstack/fruit-store-api-docs/docs/api-reference.md

 {
   "message": "Purchase completed successfully.", "invoice": {
-    "...": "Invoice data"
+    "id": 10,
+    "user_id": 1,
+    "created_at": "2026-08-24T18:30:00+00:00",
+    "total": 7.0,
+    "items": [
+      {
+        "id": 21,
+        "product_id": 2,
+        "product_name": "Mango",
+        "quantity": 2,
+        "unit_price": 3.5,
+        "subtotal": 7.0
       }
+    ]
   }
+}
 ```

 **Status:** `201 Created`

-A successful purchase changes product inventory, so the corresponding product cache and product-list cache are invalidated.
+Because a purchase changes inventory, the corresponding product cache and the product-list cache are invalidated.

 ### Possible errors

-- `400 Bad Request` — The purchase data is invalid.
+* `400 Bad Request` — The request body or purchase data is invalid.
-- `401 Unauthorized` — Authentication is required or the token is invalid.
+* `401 Unauthorized` — Authentication is required or the token is invalid.
-- `404 Not Found` — The requested product does not exist.
+* `404 Not Found` — The requested product does not exist.
-- `409 Conflict` — There is insufficient stock to complete the purchase.
+* `409 Conflict` — There is insufficient stock to complete the purchase.
-- `500 Internal Server Error` — An unexpected server error occurred.
+* `500 Internal Server Error` — An unexpected server error occurred.

 ---